 State-Funded Addiction Rehab

 Funding from both the federal and state level can provide free or affordable treatment for substance abuse problems.
 This allows states to offer treatment through their own rehab centers, which might include inpatient or outpatient treatment, as well as follow-up support.
-Much of the care offered through these programs consist of detox treatment or outpatient treatment, although some inpatient treatment is available.
+Much of the care offered through these programs consists of detox treatment or outpatient treatment, although some inpatient treatment is available.
 The treatment methods used might not be as up-to-date compared to other options, or offer the same amenities or benefits.

 Grants from the Substance Abuse and Mental Health Services Administration can also help people to receive addiction treatment.
 They are a federal source of funding to help states pay for drug and alcohol abuse treatment.
 These grants are often aimed at specific groups, such as pregnant or postpartum women, IV drug users, or people at risk of HIV.
 They can also be used to help pay for treatment for people who don’t have insurance.